tinacms/tina.io/content/docs/tina-cloud/alpha-faq.md

 ## What is the pricing for Tina Cloud?

-There will be no cost for small teams to use Tina Cloud while it is in Alpha.

-A fair use policy will be coming soon.
+Tina Cloud remains free until we go public.
+We are still working out our pricing model, and will offer a forever free plan for personal use.

-We will contact you if we believe your use case may eventually fit within our post-beta paid plans.
+We will contact you if your use case fits within our paid plans for larger teams.